 - A. Description and Intent: The intent of these regulations is to provide specific landscaping requirements that achieve the following: - 1.
 Conserve the value of land and Buildings. - 2.
 Integrate various elements of a site to attain and maintain attractive properties. - 3.
 Blend harmonious land uses, buffer incompatible land uses, and define outdoor and architectural spaces. - 4.
-Control soil erosion by slowing or constraining the effects of wind or water. - 5.
-Minimize the transmission from one land use to another of Nuisances associated with noise, dust and glare. - 6.
+Control soil erosion by slowing or constraining the effects of wind or water.

+- 5. Minimize the transmission from one land use to another of Nuisances associated with noise, dust and glare. - 6.
 Distinguish and separate vehicular and pedestrian traffic systems. - 7.
 Minimize visual pollution; minimal Screening provides an impression of separation of spaces, and more extensive Screening can entirely shield the visual effects of an intense land use from a less intense land use. - 8.
-Establish a greater sense of privacy from visual or physical intrusion of intense land uses; the degree of privacy shall vary with the intensity of the Screening.

-9. Safeguard the public health, safety and welfare, and preserve the aesthetic qualities and enhance Township character.
+Establish a greater sense of privacy from visual or physical intrusion of intense land uses; the degree of privacy shall vary with the intensity of the Screening. - 9.
+Safeguard the public health, safety and welfare, and preserve the aesthetic qualities and enhance Township character. - B. The landscape requirements of this Section are considered the minimum necessary to achieve the intent noted above.
+In several instances, the standards or requirements are intentionally flexible to encourage adaptability to specific circumstances and creative design.
+Applicants are encouraged to provide additional landscaping to improve the function, appearance and value of their property.